Proudly serving the Gainesville community since 1987.

-Root canal treatment may be necessary when the tissue inside of your tooth becomes infected or necrotic.
-This can result from extensive decay, trauma to the tooth, deep fillings, tooth fractures, or periodontal disease.
-Within a normal tooth is a soft tissue called the pulp.
-If the pulp becomes inflamed or infected, endodontic treatment becomes necessary and the tooth must be removed.
-Without this procedure, the patient will experience further tooth pain and the possible growth of an abscess, which is a buildup of pus that forms within the tooth.
-Before you begin your search for dentists in Gainesville, FL it might be useful to look through the common symptoms which lead to root canals.
+Root canal treatment may be necessary when the tissue within the tooth becomes infected or necrotic.
+This can be caused by extensive decay, trauma to the tooth, deep fillings, tooth fractures, or periodontal disease.
+Inside a healthy tooth is soft tissue called pulp.
+If the pulp becomes inflamed or infected, it requires endodontic treatment to maintain the tooth.
+Without this procedure, the patient will experience further tooth pain and an abscess.
+An abscess effects the jaw bones and can become a dental emergency.

-The bacteria that forms in an abscess can transfer to the surrounding gums or face which causes them to swell.
+The bacteria that forms in an abscess can transfer to the surrounding gums or bone which causes them to swell.

 An infected tooth can cause the appearance of cracks in the tooth’s enamel or tubes from the layer below the enamel.
 The material that lays beneath the enamel is sensitive to temperature changes; therefore, when cold or hot food and beverages come into contact with the tooth, you feel pain.

 When a tooth becomes a different color, it is indicative that the pulp has degenerated.
 This is often seen when teeth are traumatized and may happen long after the initial trauma.